The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global frozen fruits and vegetables market reached a value of US$ 24.6 Billion in 2020.
+The global frozen fruits and vegetables market was valued at US$ 25.4 Billion in 2021.

 The sedentary consumer lifestyles and their hectic work schedules are augmenting the demand for frozen fruits and vegetables, thereby representing one of the key drivers for the global frozen fruits and vegetables market.